harleyqscott/yoga/README.md

 SHEET.worksheet- The sheet variable is used by implemeting the gspread library.
 This links to my google sheets so that i can push and pull data from it. using SHEET.worksheet lets the worksheet know that we want to pull data from it. <br>

-zip- The zip method allows you to loop through two different lists at the same time.<br>
+zip- The zip method allows you to iterate through two iterable lists at the same time.
+In terms of my code, interate through the placesAvailable and attendance list to get the placesLeft data.<br>

 new line character(\n)- \n is used to create an extra space between lines this helps with readability. <br>